sambarnes/cairo-dutch/README.md

 A Dutch Auction written in [Cairo](https://cairo-lang.org/docs/) for StarkNet.
 Ported after studying [a reference implementation](https://solidity-by-example.org/app/multi-sig-wallet/) from solidity-by-example.

+Allows configurable duration, discount rate, & ERC20 token type accepted as payment.

 > ⚠️ WARNING: This is not intended for production use.
 The code has barely been tested, let alone audited.

 Auction:
-1) Seller of NFT deploys this contract setting a starting price for the NFT.
+1) Seller of NFT deploys this contract setting a starting price & ERC20 token type accepted.
-2) Auction lasts for a configurable number of blocks.
+2) Auction lasts for a configurable number of blocks (`durationBlocks`).
-3) Price decreases over time.
+3) Price decreases over time (`discountRate`).
-4) Participants can buy if sending ETH greater than the current price computed by the contract.
+4) Participants can buy if sending ERC20 value greater than or equal to the current price computed by the contract.
-5) Auction ends when a buyer buys the NFT or the deadline is reached
+5) Auction ends when a buyer buys the NFT or the deadline is reached.

-> I don't think actually sending ETH is allowed right now, but I've stubbed out where these syscalls would go when thats available

 ## Development